Kuan0315/UniSafe/README.md

 Youtube presentation link -> https://youtu.be/aCrNtWJechs

 # UniSafe - Campus Safety Companion

 UniSafe is a comprehensive mobile application designed to enhance campus safety through real-time incident reporting, location sharing, and emergency response features.

+Our vision is to go beyond just reporting — UniSafe aims to **predict, prevent, and protect**.
+In future iterations, we plan to integrate AI-powered capabilities such as **CCTV accident detection, predictive risk assessment, voice-activated SOS, and AR safe zone navigation**, transforming UniSafe into a true **smart campus safety ecosystem**.

 ## 🚀 Features